-Summer has flown by, and it’s that time of year where we’re preparing for colder, wetter days but this shouldn’t stop us enjoying a nice stroll with our furry friends!
+Spring is finally in sight!
+We are approaching that time of year when the weather can’t make up its mind but this shouldn’t stop us enjoying a nice stroll with our furry friends.
 There are many beautiful locations that can make rainy walks much more enjoyable for both you and your dog, not forgetting allowing your pet to enjoy their daily exercise and get their business done – just remember the rain-proof jackets!

 Scarborough Castle, North Yorkshire